-Paid supporters of Plug In America (who have donated at least $35 or $4/month in the past year) are eligible to submit a nomination.
-If you are not yet a paid supporter, please visit the Donate page to make your tax-deductible gift today.
+Members of Plug In America (who have donated at least $35 or $4/month in the past year) are eligible to submit a nomination.
+If you are not yet a member, please visit the Donate page to make your tax-deductible gift today.

 Visit the pages below to submit a nomination in any of the nine categories.

 Lifetime Achievement Award: This award recognizes an outstanding pioneer in the EV movement.
 This person has been working to further EV adoption through policy, technology or outreach for at least 15 years.

 Individual Award: This award recognizes an individual that has contributed significantly to the EV movement in areas including, but not limited to, technology development, policy/advocacy or education/outreach.